-I believe the role of event professionals should be similar to how governments tackle health issues.
+The role of event professionals should be similar to how governments tackle health issues.
 Running communication campaigns to improve citizens’ health is much cheaper than paying for expensive medical bills.

-In the same fashion it is much better to work with your exhibitors to provide them tactics to increase attendee traffic rather than leaving it up to them.
+In the same fashion, it is much better to work with your exhibitors to provide them tactics to increase attendee traffic rather than leaving it up to them.
 The prize you are running for is renewal next year.

 This is why Nicola is a bit concerned.